lifo101/ip/README.md

 ### Notes

-This library is currently missing support for Subnets and other miscellaneous IP features.
-I will work on those soon.
-I have also not decided on a final structure for the classes.
-Right now everything is simply a static class method _(so I don't pollute the global namespace)_.
+This library is not complete and is missing certain CIDR, Subnet and other miscellaneous IP features.
+Feel free to send pull requests with missing functionality.

 ### Examples